Durgabai Deshmukh: Career

 To commemorate her legacy, Andhra University, Visakhapatnam has named its Department of Women Studies as Dr. Durgabai Deshmukh Centre for Women's Studies.

 In 1963, she was sent to Washington D.C. as a member of the Indian delegation to the World Food Congress.

 Contribution in Constituent Assembly

-She was then elected to the Constituent Assembly from the Madras Province.
+Durgabai Deshmukh was then elected to the Constituent Assembly from the Madras Province.
 She was the only woman in the panel of chairmen in the Constituent Assembly.
 She proposed Hindustani (Hindi+Urdu) as the national language of India but also expressed fear about the forceful campaign for Hindi in South India.
 She proposed a period of fifteen years of status quo to enable all the non-Hindi speakers to adopt and learn Hindi.